Coatis as Pets - Guidelines and Tips

 What is the South American coati like?

 Ring-tailed coatis have slightly shorter hair because they live in a warmer climate.
 They can be found in the tropical and subtropical forests of the area from the northern part of South America down to northern Argentina.
-They differ from the white-nosed coatis on account of their tail, patterned with dark rings.
+They differ from the white-nosed coatis on account of their tail, which is patterned with dark rings.

 Can you keep coatis as pets?